Psalms23Project/psalms23project.github.io/README.md

 ## Licenses

 - Source code for this website is licensed under the GPL-3.0 license.
-- All images are my own.
-Copyright 2023 Noah Rahm.
+- All photographs are my own.
+Copyright 2023-2024 Noah Rahm.
 All rights reserved.
 (Please ask permission before using them for your own projects).
-- Icons are from the Bootstrap icons.
-Licensed under the The MIT License (MIT) Copyright (c) 2019-2023 The Bootstrap Authors
+- Icons are from the Bootstrap and Phosphor icons sets (both MIT-licensed).